nasys/badgerboard/README.md

 * Replace example devEUI appEUI and appKey with the ones that Your LoRaWAN™ solution provider has assigned.
 * Upload Your code to Badgerboard

+Known issues:

+* Works only with Arduino version 1.6.10 and later

 Version 0.0.1

 * initial version of Badgerboard library